Find Your Perfect School

 In the field of construction, experience weighs more and is given more credit by employers.
 After earning a high school diploma or a construction-related bachelor’s degree, individuals who want to be construction managers must undergo on-the-job training.
 Some states may require certifications to practice as a construction manager within the state, while some do not.
 Knowledge of building and safety codes is also necessary.

 Being a construction manager brings great potential for one’s career.
 Aside from the high income, construction managers don’t have to worry about job security as they will always be in demand.
 Building a structure, whether residential or commercial, will always require their expertise.
 There is always a new project to look forward to.

 Job Trivia: The value of the construction industry is set at around $1.36 trillion.

-Optometrists have different options of practice and can have flexible work schedules.
-They seldom receive emergency calls that result in low stress levels.
+Optometrists have different options for practice and can have flexible work schedules.
+They seldom receive emergency calls that result in low-stress levels.
 The most rewarding part of their job is that patients can immediately experience the results.

 Job Trivia: The eyes are the second most complex organ, next to the brain.
 They also don’t change their size from the time one is born.

 Chief Executive Officer